cbail/textnets/README.md

 ## Creating Text Networks

-The workhorse function within the `textnets` package is the `create_textnet` function.
-This function reads in an object created using the `prep_text` or `prep_text_noun_phrases` functions and outputs a weighted adjacency matrix, or a square matrix where the rows and columns correspond to either the names of the documents (if the user has specificed the `node_type="docs"` argument in the previous stage), or words (if the user has specified the `node_type="words` argument).
+The workhorse function within the textnets package is the `create_textnet` function.
+This function reads in an object created using the `prep_text` or `prep_text_noun_phrases` functions and outputs a weighted adjacency matrix, or a square matrix where the rows and columns correspond to either the names of the group variable (if the user has specificed the `node_type="group"` argument in the previous stage), or words (if the user has specified the `node_type="words` argument).
 The cells of the adjacency matrix are the sum of the term-frequency inverse-document frequency (TFIDF) for overlapping terms between two documents.
 This is the procedure described in Bail (2016).

 ```r
 sotu_text_network <- create_textnet(sotu_text_data, node_type="docs")